Fukji/Pynus/README.md

 pip install selenium pyderman
 ```

 The current version of Pynus only supports [Chrome](https://www.google.com/chrome/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/) browser.
 Before running the program, make sure that compatible browser has been properly installed.
-To use class mode, please make sure that Zoom has been installed on your system.
+To use class mode, please make sure that Zoom has been installed on your system and you are properly logged in.

 ## Usage and Arguments
 ### Usage